example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

       }
     }

-Finally I started to make some sample profiles in module, and also in this case I found out that the whole model was consistent, reusable, and elegant:
+Finally I started to add some sample profiles to the module, and also in this case I found out that the whole model was consistent, reusable, and elegant:

     class apache::profile::passenger (
       Variant[Boolean,String]  $ensure    = '',